Pollora/documentation/hooks.md

 ## Service access

-The `Action` and `Filter` services are registered as singletons in the container and can be accessed via facades or dependency injection:
+The `Action` and `Filter` services are registered in the container and can be accessed via facades or dependency injection:

 ```php
 // Via facades